mgsloan/todoist-shortcuts/development.md

 * e for Archive and d for Done, # for Delete, are awfully close to eachother.
 Is archive vs delete useful?

-* Use querySelectorAll to simplify code?
-Would probably provide worse debug diagnostics.

 * Display of keybindings directly on elements suggests a library that mixes querySelectorAll / mousetrap / the utilities here.
 Design it also to be used in normal applications?

-* Consider using mnemonic navigation for project names, which would use the first character of the project when possible.
-Tricky to make this consistent despite project folding.
-Give priority based on lower indent levels?

-* Handle more than (26 + 10 - 3 == 33) visible projects for navigation.

 * Document usage with vimium.
 Right now I have vimium disabled, but my most recently accumulated set of key disables was `hjklxvtqaAuspr1234noO`

-* The top-bar visibility hack requires knowing which task was last shift- clicked.
-However, it does not pay attention to user shift-clicks.
-This means if the last selection was done with the mouse, then some other stuff could get randomly selected, which isn't very good.

 * Youtube video?